Alex Deibold

-Alex Deibold (born May 8, 1986) is an American snowboarder from Manchester, Vermont.
+Alexander "Alex" Deibold (born May 8, 1986) is an American snowboarder from Manchester, Vermont.
 Deibold won a bronze medal in snowboard cross at the 2014 Winter Olympics in Sochi, Russia.

 Deibold who started snowboarding at the age of four, was a backup and wax technician at the 2010 Winter Olympic Games in Vancouver.

 Deibold graduated from the Stratton Mountain School, Vermont in 2004.
 He attended with fellow Olympians Lindsey Jacobellis, Louie Vito, and Danny Davis.